Teita/project-getdata-013/README.md

 with the average of each variable for each activity and each subject.

-# The run_analysis.R script performs the following steps to clean the data
+# The run_analysis.R script performs the following steps to transform the data:

 1. After setting your working directory where the UCI HAR dataset was downloaded, read the data into a table located in the files: